bigmistqke/repl/README.md

 type MonacoEditorPropsBase = ComponentProps<'div'> & MonacoProviderProps

-export interface MonacoEditorProps extends MonacoEditorPropsBase {
+interface MonacoEditorProps extends MonacoEditorPropsBase {
   /** Required path of the file in the virtual filesystem */
   path: string
   /** Optional callback that is executed when the editor is fully mounted */